Tuesday, April 21, 2026

 This SOP compresses that process into something far more systematic.

-Instead of manually stitching together Sentry, SigNoz, and product context, Kognitos assembled a workflow that did the correlation automatically and produced a usable report.
+Instead of manually stitching together Sentry, SigNoz, and product context, Kognitos assembled a workflow that automatically performed the correlation and produced a usable report.

 What the system found